EMERGENCY: Ebola outbreak threatens children's lives.

 The need is immense in the DRC, and we need your help to deliver for every child.

-children and women accessed primary health care in UNICEF-supported facilities in the first half of 2024.
+children and women accessed primary health care in UNICEF-supported facilities in 2025.

-women and children accessed gender-based violence risk mitigation, prevention and response interventions in the first half of 2024.
+women and children accessed gender-based violence risk mitigation, prevention and response interventions in 2025.